django-components/djc-core/crates/djc-safe-eval/README.md

 1. What variables were used in the expression
 2. What variables were introduced in the expression using walrus operator `x := 1`
+3. What comments were found in the expression (including their positions and text)

 ## Usage